mohamedsaif/IoT-Hub-Gateway/README.md

 I'm using [KEDA](https://keda.sh) to automatically scale out the gateway-translator based on the lenght of the Service Bus topic.

-Installing KEDA on the AKS cluster using helm v3
+Installing KEDA on the AKS cluster using helm v3 (just ensure the current kubectl context is set to your target AKS cluster and Helm tools are installed)

 ```bash